arduino/help-center-content/content/Hardware Support/Alvik/Update-firmware-and-libraries-for-Arduino-Alvik.md

 title: "Update firmware and libraries for Arduino Alvik"
 ---

 Keeping your Alvik’s firmware updated ensures it has the latest features, bug fixes, and performance improvements.
-Regular updates also help maintain compatibility with other software, ensuring optimal performance for your robot.
-In this article, we will explain what the Alvik Updater does and how to use it effectively.
+Learn how to update your Arduino Alvik with the Alvik Updater.

+In this article:

 - [About Alvik Updater](#about-alvik-updater)
 - [How to update your Alvik](#how-to-update-your-alvik)